Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Among the qualifying hitters, he ranks 58th in batting average, while his on-base percentage ranks 54th and he is 10th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 54th, his on-base percentage ranks 45th, and he is ninth in the league in slugging.

+- Ozuna enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .529 with four homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.